open/close all folders

 - Berserk Button: Apparently people referring to Lilith as his "mother" is not something he's fond of.
 Especially when the person referring to her as such is Lilith herself.

-- Let's just say that trying to harm his brothers is not a good idea...
-That is, of course, if you want him to hunt you down.
+- Let's just say that trying to harm his brothers in general is not a good idea...
+Unless, of course, you want him to hunt you down and rip you apart in the worst way possible.

 - Big Brother Instinct: Nothing will keep him from aiding his family in the second game.
 This includes dooming most of the rest of his race to oblivion if necessary